nihalawasthi/Phablet-2/README.md

 ---

 ## License Information
-**Phablet** is a proprietary project and is solely owned by [Your Name/Your Organization].
+**Phablet** is a proprietary project and is solely owned by [Nihal Awasthi].
 Unauthorized use, distribution, or modification is strictly prohibited.
-For inquiries about licensing, please contact [your email address].
+For inquiries about licensing, please contact [nihalawasthi498@gmail.com].

 ---

 ## Conclusion
 Phablet redefines cryptographic standards by combining security, efficiency, and usability.
 Whether you're a developer integrating cryptography or a researcher exploring advanced algorithms, Phablet is your go-to solution.

----

-Let me know if you'd like to tweak or expand any section, or need help creating visuals or documentation!